Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: The proof of Theorem

 Suppose that $H_R\neq R$ for a ring $R\in \RR$.
 By Corollary~\ref{cor-diskcase}, we have $w(H_R,\{R\})\le s(|R|-2)$.
 Since $f_R$ is a face of $H_R$, it follows that $|f_R|\le |R|-2$.
 Furthermore, $w(H_R,\{R\})-w(f_R)\le s(|R|-2)-s(|f_R|)\le |R|-|f_R|-2$.
 On the other hand, if $H_R=R$, then $w(H_R,\{R\})-w(f_R)=0=|R|-|f_R|$.
 As $H$ is $\RR$-critical, there exists $R\in\RR$ such that $H_R\neq R$, and thus

 \end{proof}

-Finally, consider the case that the embedding is open $2$-cell but not closed $2$-cell.
+Finally, consider the case that the embedding is open $2$-cell but not semi-closed $2$-cell.

-\claim{cl-rep1}{Let $H$ be an $\RR$-critical graph embedded in $\Sigma$ with rings $\RR$ so that all internal faces of $H$ are open $2$-cell.
-If $H$ is $\RR$-critical, has internal girth at least five, $|E(H)|\le |E(G)|$ and an internal face $f$ of $H$ is not closed $2$-cell, then $w(H,\RR)\le \ell(\RR) + \eta\Bigl(\surf(g,|\RR|, t_0, t_1)-1/2\Bigr)$.} \begin{proof} Since $f$ is not closed $2$-cell, there exists a vertex $v$ appearing at least twice in the facial walk of $f$.
-There exists a simple closed curve $c$ going through the interior of $f$ and joining two of the appearances of $v$.
+\claim{cl-rep1}{Let $H$ be an internally triangle-free $\RR$-critical graph embedded in $\Sigma$ with rings $\RR$ (the same surface and rings as $G$) so that all faces of $H$ are open $2$-cell and without non-contractible $4$-cycles.
+If $|E(H)|\le |E(G)|$ and a face $f$ of $H$ is not semi-closed $2$-cell, then } \begin{proof} Since $f$ is not semi-closed $2$-cell, there exists a vertex $v$ appearing at least twice in the facial walk of $f$, and a simple closed curve $c$ going through the interior of $f$ and joining two of the appearances of $v$; furthermore, if $v$ is the main vertex of a vertex-like ring, it is not the case that $c$ separates $R$ from the rest of the graph $H$.
 Cut the surface along $c$ and patch the resulting hole(s) by disk(s).
 Let $v_1$ and $v_2$ be the two vertices to that $v$ is split.
-For each of $v_1$ and $v_2$, if it is not incident with a cuff, drill a new hole next to it in the incident patch.
+For $i=1,2$, if $v_i$ is not incident with a cuff in the resulting surface, drill a new hole next to it in the incident patch and add a triangle $T_i$ tracing its boundary, with vertex set consisting of $v_i$ and two new vertices (note that if $v$ is an internal vertex, a hole will be drilled at both $v_1$ and $v_2$, while if $v$ is a ring vertex, a hole will be drilled at exactly one of $v_1$ and $v_2$).